P/2019 LD2 (ATLAS): Orbit and classification

-orbits the Sun at a mean distance of 5.29 AU once every 12.18 years.
-Its orbit has an eccentricity of 0.135 and an inclination of 11.6 degrees with respect to the ecliptic.
+orbits the Sun at a mean distance of 5.28 AU once every 12.15 years.
+Its orbit has an eccentricity of 0.134 and an inclination of 11.6 degrees with respect to the ecliptic.
 The body's observation arc begins with a precovery, published by the Pan-STARRS 1 survey and taken at Haleakala Observatory on 21 May 2018, or 11 months prior to its official discovery observation by the ATLAS-MLO survey.

-is a Jupiter-family comet with a Tisserand parameter of 2.94, typical for other Jupiter-family comets.
-The comet's nominal orbit suggests that it is not in a stable 1:1 resonance with Jupiter as it has made a close approach to the planet on 17 February 2017, at a distance of 0.092 AU, and will make a similarly close approach in 2028.
+is a Jupiter-family comet with a Tisserand parameter of 2.92, typical for other Jupiter-family comets.
+The comet's nominal orbit suggests that it is not in a stable 1:1 resonance with Jupiter as it made a close approach to the planet on 17 February 2017, at a distance of 0.092 AU, and will make a similarly close approach in 2028.
 Unlike the Jupiter trojans, is 21 degrees ahead of Jupiter, and will continue drifting 30 degrees ahead before returning to Jupiter and making close approaches. is now following what looks like a short arc of a quasi-satellite cycle with respect to Jupiter that started in 2017 and will end in 2028.
-On 2063 January 23, it will have a very close encounter with Jupiter at 0.016 AU orbital predictions after this flyby are rather uncertain.
+According to a 2021 study, it will have a very close encounter with Jupiter at an uncertain distance on 23 January 2063, possibly as close as 0.016 AU.
+Since then, the details of that close approach have been refined somewhat; as of March 2026, JPL gives the minimum and maximum possible close approach distances as 0.052 au and 0.076 au, respectively, and the date as 13 January 2063 (with an uncertainty of ± 1 day), based on data up to 19 November 2023.
+Orbital predictions after this flyby are uncertain.